 This research needs to be more than just how many yards they have gained or how many TD’s they have scored.
 Instead research who has a favorable matchup?
 How many touches/targets a player is getting?
 How could injuries from teammates effect their production?
 The answers to these questions can act as bricks that can be used to build a trade up from nothing.
 Every house needs a strong foundation and deep knowledge of your own team is where all trades are built from.

 2) Know your league

 With the playoff picture getting clearer and clearer with 3 weeks to play, the potential trade partners around your league have different motivations to trade.
 Understanding those motivations are critical to completing a trade.
 Take this trade proposal as an example:

 However if we take the same proposed trade and instead Player 2 is on the fringe of the playoffs at 5-6, then this is a deal that might be able to get done.
-While Cobb is a better wideout then Diggs is, Hill is a step up from Andrews, and Gordon, while disappointing on the year, is the cherry on the cake to getting the deal done.
-Two-for-one or three-for- one package deals aren’t going to work most of the time if an owner is set with his lineup and comfortable at the top of the standings, but prying a stud away from a player who has holes to fill can be done with a package deal.
+While Godwin is a better wideout then Boyd is, Lindsey is a step up from Hyde, and Larry Fitz, while diminishing in fantasy stature but still a decent FLEX play if needed, is the cherry on the cake to getting the deal done.
+Two-for-one or three-for-two package deals aren’t going to work most of the time if an owner is set with his lineup and comfortable at the top of the standings, but prying a stud away from a player who has holes to fill can be done with a package deal.

 3) Desperation can be your friend

 Whether you are fighting for a playoff spot or getting your team ready for a title run, one of the easiest ways to make a trade happen is to look for a desperate owner.
 Like that lonely cute blonde chick sitting at the end of the bar alone, the lonely desperate fantasy owner is just begging you to approach them, even if they don’t know they are looking for love.
 This desperation can be caused by many things, like injuries or bye weeks, and can be exploited for your own gain.